 Cost

-Getting Mounjaro on prescription through the NHS will only cost you the prescription fee of £9.95 in England.
+Getting Mounjaro on prescription through the NHS will cost the standard prescription fee of £9.95 in England.

 The cost depends on where you’re purchasing it from and how long you intend to use the medication.
 However, Rybelsus will cost £130-£190 per month.